michaelkapteyn/UAV-Experimental-Calibration/README.md

 If using the `legacyformat` code files, it is recommended that you use the [`publish`](https://www.mathworks.com/help/matlab/matlab_prog/publishing-matlab-code.html) functionality in MATLAB.

 ## Expected output
 The livescripts should run to completion without producing errors.
-Figures matching elements of Figure 5 and Table 1 in the paper should be generated throughout the scripts.
+Figures matching the data elements of Figure 5 and Table 1 in the paper should be generated throughout the scripts.

 Each live script should take no more than a few minutes to run on a standard laptop or desktop machine.

 ---------------------
 ## Further Reading
-[paper citation will go here]
+Kapteyn, Michael G., Jacob VR Pretorius, and Karen E. Willcox.
+"A Probabilistic Graphical Model Foundation for Enabling Predictive Digital Twins at Scale." arXiv:2012.05841 (2021). [https://arxiv.org/abs/2012.05841](https://arxiv.org/abs/2012.05841)

 ---------------------
 ## Contact <a name="Contact"></a>